- Love This

-After successfully persuading several major corporations to reduce or eliminate their use of eggs and add vegan options – including Morningstar Farms, Lightlife, and BOCA Foods – Animal Outlook (formerly Compassion Over Killing) reached out to the UK-based company, Quorn, touted as the world’s number one brand of vegetarian meat alternatives.
+After successfully persuading several major corporations to reduce or eliminate their use of eggs and add vegan options – including Morningstar Farms, Lightlife, and BOCA Foods – Animal Outlook reached out to UK-based Quorn, touted as the world’s number one brand of vegetarian meat alternatives.

 Since introducing its products in the U.S. market in 2002, Quorn has become one of the best-selling frozen vegetarian brands in the country.
 However, all of Quorn’s products were made with eggs – until we contacted them.

 After several months of research and development, Quorn recently launched its first-ever vegan product – an all-vegan patty.
 The new vegan burger will soon be available in more than 1,000 stores from coast to coast including Giant, Shaw’s, Stop & Shop and Whole Foods Market.

 And the good news doesn’t stop there.
 In addition to creating a new vegan item, Animal Outlook’s conversations with Quorn also prompted the company to begin reducing its use of eggs overall.

 According to David Wilson, Quorn Foods General Manager: